English Language Arts (ELA)

 Elementary students embark on an exciting journey through social and historical topics such as communities, citizenship, structure of government, and United States history ranging from the first Americans to current events.
 Students recognize God’s sovereignty and plan throughout the history of the United States of America and God’s purposes for them in society today.

-Kindergarten and Grade 3- Positive Action for Christ, Grades 1 and 2- Purposeful Design, Grades 4 and 5- Summit Ministries
+Kindergarten- Positive Action for Christ, Grades 1, 2, & 3- Purposeful Design, Grades 4 and 5- Summit Ministries

 The elementary years provide a perfect landscape for constructing, maintaining, and solidifying a biblical worldview and a foundation for courageous Christian living.
 Elementary students learn about Christ’s plan of redemption from Creation through Christ’s death and resurrection and further explore the gospel message proclaimed through the life of Paul.
 Students also "hide God's word in their hearts" by memorizing Bible verses on a weekly basis.
 In addition, they attend weekly chapel services that include a time of praise and worship and an interactive Bible lesson.